 - Infections: Because stress can also affect the immune system, infections can be more likely and may affect the prostate gland, testes, and urethra.

 Stress can also have a significant impact on a person’s mental well-being.
-According to a 2017 article, a person who has experienced early-life stress may develop major depression, bipolar disorder, or post-traumatic stress disorder.
+According to a

 It can also affect a person’s memory and cognitive learning ability.